-Complaints regarding Benchmarks shall be handled in line with the Citi internal complaints procedures for receiving and investigating complaints.
-CGML seeks to address any complaints on a timely and fair basis.
+Complaints regarding Benchmarks are handled in line with the Citi internal complaints procedures for receiving and investigating complaints.
+CGML seeks to address any complaint on a timely and fair basis.

-In accordance with CGML's procedures in relation to complaints received in respect of Benchmarks, CGML personnel are responsible for escalating internally any such complaints.
-Any complaint received shall be recorded in a centralised log maintained by Citi Compliance.
-Any complaint with regard to a Benchmark is escalated to the IGC.
+In accordance with CGML's procedures in relation to complaints received in respect of Benchmarks, CGML personnel are responsible for escalating internally any such complaint.
+Any complaint received is recorded in a centralised log maintained by Citi Compliance.
+Any complaint with regard to Benchmarks is escalated to the IGC.

-In compliance with applicable law, CGML has appointed the designated internal Complaints Management Function ("CMF") to independently and objectively assess a complaint.
+In compliance with applicable law, CGML has appointed designated internal Complaints Management Function ("CMF") to assess independently and objectively any complaint.